Azure/bicep-types-az/generated/appplatform/microsoft.appplatform/2020-11-01-preview/types.md

 ### Properties
 * **appInsightsAgentVersions**: [ApplicationInsightsAgentVersions](#applicationinsightsagentversions): Indicates the versions of application insight agent
 * **appInsightsInstrumentationKey**: string: Target application insight instrumentation key, null or whitespace include empty will disable monitoringSettings
-* **appInsightsSamplingRate**: int: Indicates the sampling rate of application insight agent, should be in range [0.0, 100.0]
+* **appInsightsSamplingRate**: int {minValue: 0, maxValue: 100}: Indicates the sampling rate of application insight agent, should be in range [0.0, 100.0]
 * **error**: [Error](#error): Error when apply Monitoring Setting changes.
 * **provisioningState**: 'Failed' | 'NotAvailable' | 'Succeeded' | 'Updating' | string (ReadOnly): State of the Monitoring Setting.
 * **traceEnabled**: bool: Indicates whether enable the trace functionality, which will be deprecated since api version 2020-11-01-preview.
 Please leverage appInsightsInstrumentationKey to indicate if monitoringSettings enabled or not